 Or reverse the look and keep the quilt on bottom and fold the duvet over the end to add some volume to your look.

 There are seriously so many different ways to make a bed even without the throw pillows.
 I didn’t even try any looks with the quilt untucked.
 But now that I think about it, I think it would be a nice relaxed look.

 I just think this simplified bedding is so much easier to maintain than more typical decorative looks.
 I’ve been living without the extra stuff for a few months now and have not missed it one bit!

 If you prefer to watch awkward youtube videos, I have one of those too!

 Update to answer some common questions:

 The green paint is Valspar Peacock House.
 A family member made the headboard out of barnwood from my parents’ farm.
 It’s inspired by this one from West Elm but we don’t have any build plans for it.
+Here’s a similar one you can custom order, or even a tufted one would make a nice statement!
 The actual frame itself is from amazon.